BIGJRA/BIGJRA.github.io/rejuv.md

 ## Zygarde 10% Form

-There’s just one more thing we can do… If you’ve noticed, we’ve collected a lot of Zygarde Cells.
+There's just one more thing we can do… If you've noticed, we've collected a lot of Zygarde Cells.
 Return to Gearen City to talk to Ayuda.